 Dental Exam and Cleaning

 Routine dental exams and cleaning will have a positive impact on your oral and overall health, which is why it is essential to receive both on a regular basis.
 Your dentist and hygienist will carefully examine your teeth and gums during your oral exam to detect and prevent any signs of infection, decay, or disease.
-Although brushing your teeth twice a day and flossing daily are key to maintaining clean, healthy teeth and gums, they alone are not enough to thoroughly remove plaque and tartar.
+Although brushing your teeth twice a day and flossing daily is key to maintaining clean, healthy teeth and gums, they alone are not enough to thoroughly remove plaque and tartar.
 This requires the specialized services of a hygienist to achieve.

 A root canal can be a preferred alternative to the extraction of a tooth.
 Root canal therapy is used to remove the infected blood and nerve supply, or pulp, within the tooth’s root structure.
 Removing this material from a decayed or damaged tooth can help you keep it instead of having it removed.